 4. What Landlords Should Know About the Tax Cuts and Jobs Act

-The Tax Cuts and Jobs Act (TCJA) implemented key changes, some of which affect rental property owners.
-Fortunately, many of these changes work in a landlord’s favor.
+The Tax Cuts and Jobs Act (TCJA)implemented key changes, some of which affect rental property owners.
+Fortunately, many work in a landlord’s favor.

-NOLO broke down some of the ways this law affects landlords.
+NOLO broke down some of the ways TCJA law affects landlords.
 Here are some of the most noteworthy changes:

 Change #1: Individual Tax Rates Are Lower

 Many residential landlords are likely required to pay income tax on their rental profits at their individual tax rates.
 Before the Tax Cuts and Jobs Act, tax rates were as follows: